balajeerc/balajeerc.github.io/_posts/2019-01-01-Lessons-Learnt-Last-Year.md

 ## Lesson 3: Pick Declarative APIs over Imperative Ones

 We needed a job scheduler.
 A replacement for cron really.
 We started out with `celery` as the default choice.
-Turned out it was complex and not worth the ef
+Turned out it was complex and not worth the effort.
+Celery had bugs involving the way it schedules the next job before the previous one completes.
+And the worst part is that the workers routinely crash.
+I wish I remembered the details but I don't so I can't link it here.

 ## Lesson 4: VSCode